 'Tree Campus USA' honors the leadership of America’s colleges and universities for promoting healthy trees and engaging students, faculty, and staff in discussions about conservation.
 To learn more about UNO’s efforts to be recognized as a Tree Campus USA university click here.

-UNO has been designated an official 'Tree Campus USA' for seven consecutive years, making the list each year since 2011
+UNO has been designated an official 'Tree Campus USA' each year since 2010

 Sustainable Campus Index